-In Units 3 & 4 French, students investigate the way French speakers interpret and express ideas, and negotiate and persuade in French from the prescribed themes and topics related to the Individual, French-speaking countries and the world around us.
+In Units 3 & 4 French, students investigate the way French speakers interpret and express ideas and negotiate and persuade in French from the prescribed themes and topics related to the Individual, French-speaking countries and the world around us.
 They use increasingly complex grammatical structures and are able to express themselves orally and in writing with greater clarity and sophistication.
 In Unit 3, students consider the influence of language and culture in shaping meaning and reflect on the practices, products and perspectives of French speaking communities.
 They reflect on how knowledge of these communities can be applied in a range of contexts and endeavours, such as further study, travel, business and community involvement.
-In Unit 4, students identify and reflect on cultural products or practices that provide insights into the French-speaking communities.
-They reflect on the ways culture, place and time influence values, attitudes and behaviours.
+In Unit 4, students identify and reflect on the ways culture, place and time influence values, attitudes and behaviours.

+Assessment
-Unit 3 3 x SACs (Interpersonal, Interpretive & Presentational communication)

-SAC 1: a 3-4 minute role play to resolve a personal issue

-SAC 2: Responses to specific questions using information extracted from written, spoken and viewed texts

-SAC 3: a 250-word personal, informative or imaginative writing task

-Unit 4 3 x SACs (Interpersonal, Interpretive & Presentational communication)

-SAC 1: a 3-4 minute interview about a cultural product or practice SAC 2: a 250 word written response incorporating three or more texts

-SAC 3: a 300 word evaluative or persuasive piece of writing
+Unit 3 3 x SACs (Interpersonal, Interpretive & Presentational communication) - SAC 1: a 3-4 minute role play to resolve a personal issue SAC 2: Responses to specific questions using information extracted from written, spoken and viewed texts - SAC 3: a 250-word personal, informative or imaginative writing task Unit 4 3 x SACs (Interpersonal, Interpretive & Presentational communication) - SAC 1: a 3-4 minute interview about a cultural product or practice - SAC 2: a 250 word written response incorporating three or more texts - SAC 3: a 300 word evaluative or persuasive piece of writing VCAA Examination (written) VCAA Examination (oral)

-External Written Exam External Oral exam

 Advice to students: Students studying Units 3 & 4 French must have completed Units 1 & 2 French.
+Possible Pathways

-Year 10 Year 11 Year 12 Option 1 Year 10 French Unit 1 & 2 French Unit 3 & 4 French Option 2 Year 10 French Unit 1 & 2 French Unit 3 & 4 French and University Enhancement studies in French Option 3 With permission: NOTE: Students who have completed an accelerated Year 9 course and covered the Year 10 program must take an oral, aural and written admission exam at the end of Year 9.
+Year 10 Year 11 Year 12 Option 1 Year 10 French Units 1 & 2 French Units 3 & 4 French Option 2 Year 10 French Units 1 & 2 French Units 3 & 4 French and University Enhancement studies in French Option 3 With permission: NOTE: Students who have completed an accelerated Year 9 course and covered the Year 10 program must take an oral, aural and written admission exam at the end of Year 9.
 The results must be to the satisfaction of the French staff for entry into the VCE program.
-Unit 1 & 2 French Unit 3 & 4 French University Enhancement studies in French
+Units 1 & 2 French Units 3 & 4 French University Enhancement studies in French